 In 1951 New Zealand, Australia and the US signed the ANZUS defence treaty.
 In 1954 New Zealand joined the South East Asia Treaty Organization (SEATO), which aimed to strengthen security in the region.
 Diplomatic posts were established in Asian countries.

-Britain took most New Zealand exports, but this was threatened when it joined the European Economic Community (EEC).
-New Zealand worked to protect access to British markets, and to find new markets.
+Britain took most New Zealand exports, but this was threatened when it joined the European Economic Community (now the European Union).
+New Zealand worked to protect its access to British markets, and to find new markets.

 New Zealand administered Western Samoa (which became independent in 1962), the Cook Islands and Niue (which both became self-governing in association with New Zealand), and Tokelau.

-In the 1960s and 1970s the public became more interested in foreign policy, due to the Vietnam War, sporting ties with South Africa and nuclear testing.
+In the 1960s and 1970s the public became more interested in foreign policy, due to the Vietnam War, sporting ties with South Africa and French nuclear testing in the Pacific.

 New Zealand is active in multilateral organisations (those that involve a number of countries), such as the United Nations and the World Trade Organization.
 These negotiate norms and rules on issues such as trade, human rights, the environment and arms control.

-The Ministry of External Relations and Trade was set up in 1988, and became the Ministry of Foreign Affairs and Trade (MFAT) in 1993.
-In 2011 New Zealand had diplomatic relations with around 150 countries.
+The Ministry of External Relations and Trade was set up in 1988, and became the Ministry of Foreign Affairs and Trade in 1993.
+In 2020 New Zealand had diplomatic relations with around 150 countries.